release-it/release-it/README.md

 * Distribute more "clean" file structures (without unrelated test, manifest, documentation files etc.).
 * Distribute to target specific package managers.
 One example is the "shims" repositories in [https://github.com/components](https://github.com/components) (the actual source files are elsewhere).
 * Distribute just documentation to a Github Pages branch.
+Also see [Using GitHub Pages, the easy way](https://medium.com/@webprolific/using-github-pages-the-easy-way-bb7acc46f45b).

 Notes: